 2 Years Beyond South Dakota v.
 Wayfair, Inc.

 If you recall the 2018 United States Supreme Court decision in South Dakota v.
 Wayfair, Inc., the ruling enabled states to tax businesses that have economic activity but no physical presence in the state.
 Otherwise known as economic nexus.
 It was a big deal.
 It still is.
-At the time, only a handful of states moved on the new ruling and began charging states without physical presence sales tax.
+At the time, only a handful of states moved on to the new ruling and began charging states without physical presence sales tax.